koush/docs.scrypted.app/scrypted-nvr/recording-storage.md

 ## Proxmox VE Volume

 Proxmox VE can add a storage device to Scrypted through the Proxmox VE web interface.
-There are a few steps: adding the storage to Proxmox VE, assigning storage to the Scrypted container in Proxmox VE, and then configuring Scrypted NVR Plugin to use that storage.
+There are a few steps: adding the storage to Proxmox VE and passing the storage through to Scrypted.

 ### Add Storage to Proxmox